asurak/algoliasearch-client-readme-generator/include/templates/README.md

 The `search` method cannot return more than 1,000 results.
 If you need to retrieve all the content of your index (for backup, SEO purposes or for running a script on it), you should use the `browse` method instead.
-This method lets your retrieve up to 1,000 results per call.
+This method lets you retrieve objects beyond the 1,000 limit.

-This method is optimized for speed, so several features are disabled (including distinct, typo-tolerance, word proximity, geo distance and number of matched words).
+This method is optimized for speed.
+To make it fast, distinct, typo-tolerance, word proximity, geo distance and number of matched words are disabled.
 Results are still returned ranked by attributes and custom ranking.

 <% if !ruby? -%>
 <%# Ruby has a nice browse method that hides the cursor, so no need to talk about it %>